 2022 Update

-According to an interview that John did with Total Guitar, published in May 2022, his ’54 Stratocaster now has custom-wound pickups made by Paul Waller of the Fender Custom Shop.
+In an interview with Total Guitar published in May 2022, John revealed that the guitar now has custom-wound pickups made by Paul Waller of the Fender Custom Shop.

 Usage

-It’s been reported a few times that this is John’s second favorite guitar, and he used it extensively on Californication – possibly more than his ’62 Strat.
-Since then it’s usually been used on slower and more mellow songs – a good example is Zephyr Song from By the Way album released in 2002.
+It’s been reported several times that this is John’s second favorite guitar, and he used it extensively on Californication, possibly more than his ’62 Stratocaster.
+Since then, it’s often been used on slower, mellower songs, such as “The Zephyr Song” from the By the Way album.

 (talking about recording the Californication album:) I used a ’56 Stratocaster for most of the basic tracks, and a ’62 Stratocaster- the sunburst one- on some stuff.